top of page

 3. How do you warm up before you run and cool down after to recover?
 Lots of active warming up like leg swings, hip openers, high knees and glute activation.
 I cool down with some walking and static stretching.

 4. Do you have a training plan?
-Yes I worked with my coach to create a plan to suit my individual needs based on previous marathon experiences.
+Yes I usually work with my coach to create a plan to suit my individual needs based on previous marathon experiences.
+I’ve not really got a training plan this year as it’s a last minute charity place, but I have been running regularly including some longer training runs so I’m not too concerned!!

 5. What fluids/ food do you eat before a marathon?
 Usually porridge and coffee for breakfast, a bagel or banana on the journey there and small sips of water in the last hour before.